xmtp/xmtp-dot-org/docs/concepts/v3/identity.md

   (Address: 0x234567890abcdef12345)
 ```

-This action has to be signed by the app (who is already associated with the inbox) and the new wallet.
+This action has to be signed by the app (already associated with the inbox) and the new wallet.

-#### Adding an Installation
+#### Add an installation

 Adding an installation uses the "Grant message access to app" identity action that you saw when creating an inbox: